 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-• We will only transfer your personal data to third parties that have signed our own Data Processing Agreement to safeguard and secure your personal data, or which are located in countries deemed to provide an adequate level of protection by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+· We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data. including the European Commission (see European Commission: Adequacy of the protection of personal data in non-EU countries..

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We seek to use third party technology providers that are ISO27001 certified or equivalent (SOC II) where practical.

 8. Data retention